 Applied pharmacology is the study of how drugs and medications affect how our body works.
 Drugs can be used to both maintain a healthy lifestyle and treat or cure disease.

-This course will provide you with the skills to work in a variety of areas related to the pharmaceutical industry and the broader area of research.
+This course will provide you with the skills to work in a variety of areas related to the pharmaceutical industry and the broader area

 In the first two years, you will gain a grounding in the core areas of the biological sciences.
 During this time you will study a range of modules and there is a significant practical element where you will develop laboratory skills, such as pipetting, microscopy, blood pressure recording and respiratory performance.